Korea Resources at PHS

 The Adams family served as missionaries in Korea for two generations.
 Visit Pearl to experience their time in Taiku (Taegu) Korea through family photographs, negatives, and documents.

-The Reverend Dr. William M. Baird and his wife, Annie Laurie Adams Baird, were appointed to the Chosen (Korea) Mission in 1890 by the Board of Foreign Missions.
+Rev. Dr. William M. Baird and his wife, Annie Laurie Adams Baird, were appointed to the Chosen (Korea) Mission in 1890 by the Board of Foreign Missions.
 From 1891 until 1897, the Bairds served at the Seoul, Fusan, and Taiku stations.
 While in Korea, William Baird was president of Pyengyang Academy and Union Christian College and Annie Laurie Adams Baird conducted the first woman’s Bible training class in Pyengyang.
 Both William and Annie documented their time in the country through photographs, correspondence, and documents.
 View records from the William M. Baird Papers and the Annie Laurie Adams Baird Papers in Pearl.

 Interested in learning more about Presbyterianism and Korea?
-Explore our collections, search our online CALVIN catalog, and contact our reference staff with any questions.
+Explore our collections, search our online catalog CALVIN, and contact our reference staff with any questions.
 Also, see Nancy Taylor's article in the Presbyterian Outlook about Presbyterian mission to Korea and collection items at PHS, and read the Spring/Summer 2015 issue of The Journal of Presbyterian History, which focuses on Korea mission work and Korean American congregations in the United States.